 💲🔒📊Babble: The leader in the online language learning industry.
 There are grammar courses, vocabulary lessons, tongue-twisters, idioms, colloquialisms, and sayings.

-💲🔒📊Drops: Specially for learning vocabulary.
+💲🔒📊Drops: Especially for learning vocabulary.
 Drops has an interface with beautiful, vibrant graphics and smooth animations.
-Every single word is accompanied with crisp, minimal pictures to represent it.
+Every single word is accompanied by crisp, minimal pictures to represent it.
 Due to the brightly colored pictures and forced immersion, your mind will store the vocabulary more efficiently.

 💲🔒📊Learn Spanish by 50 Languages: This app is great for beginners to increase vocabulary which is useful for managing everyday situations (at a store, restaurant, bank, doctor, etc). [⚠️This app does not have a website.
 Look for it on your app store]